MrBrezina/mrbrezina.com/README.md

 - **On diacritics.** In: I love typography, 2009.
 Edited by John Boardley. [#link](http://ilovetypography.com/2009/01/24/on-diacritics/) (There is a Russian translation of this article by Vasily V. Melenchuk [#link](http://habrahabr.ru/blogs/typography/52258/))
 - **Klimax.** (Typeface review in Czech and English.)
 In: TYPO 36, 2009.
 - **Odile & Elido.** (Typeface review in Czech and English.)
 In: TYPO 36, 2009.
-- Březina D & Vlachou I. **Maiola.** (Typeface review in Czech and English.)
+- Březina, David & Vlachou, Irene. **Maiola.** (Typeface review in Czech and English.)
 In: TYPO 33, 2008.
 - **Greta.** (Typeface review in Czech and English.)
 In: TYPO 31, 2008.
-- Pecina M & Březina D. **Type Anatomy 1.0.** (In Czech and English.)
+- Pecina, Martin & Březina, David. **Type Anatomy 1.0.** (In Czech and English.)
 In: Typomil, 2008. [#link](http://typomil.com/anatomy/)
 - **Non-Latin Typefaces.**(Exhibition review in Czech and English.)
 In: TYPO 29, 2007.

 ## Lectures

+- **Několik poznámek k modernismu v písmu.** (In Czech.)
+At: VOŠG, Hellichova, Prague, 2021.
-- Dyson M & Březina D. **Challenging design training: do designers suffer more with harder to read typefaces?** At: ICTVC 7, Patras, 2019.
+- Dyson, Mary & Březina, David. **Challenging design training: do designers suffer more with harder to read typefaces?** At: ICTVC 7, Patras, 2019.
 - **Character similarity and coherence in typeface design.** At: ICTVC 7, Patras, 2019.
 - **Několik poznámek k modernismu v písmu.** (In Czech.)
 At: FaVU (Faculty of Visual Arts) VUT, Brno, 2019.
 - **Recent projects from Rosetta.** (In Czech.)
 At: FaVU (Faculty of Visual Arts) VUT, Brno, 2018.
 Also at: Brno Design Days, Brno, 2018.